 Recipe for Clay Soap

-You can use the same recipe with the different clay ingredients.
-You can use 2 teaspoons of clay for every pound of oils.
-For a recipe that has about 53 ounces of oils, you will use a little over 2 tablespoons of clay in each of the batches.
+You can use the same recipe with the different clay ingredients, as it's all about the ratio: Use 2 teaspoons of clay for every pound of oil.
+For a recipe that has about 53 ounces of oils, you will use slightly more than 2 tablespoons of clay in each of the batches.
 The oil composition is as follows:

 Methods for Mixing

-There are several methods to incorporate the clay into your soap mixture.
-Since it's an inert substance, you can add it at any time during the process, as long as it gets mixed in completely.
-If you were to dump the clay right into the pot, you would have to deal with a lot of lumps.
-It is best to start in small amounts and use a small whisk to mix well.
+Because clay is an inert substance, you can add it at any time during the process, as long as it gets mixed in completely.
+If you were to dump the clay right into the pot, you would have to deal with a lot of lumps, so start in small amounts and use a small whisk to mix well.